pingcap/blog/how-tidb-htap-makes-truly-hybrid-workloads-possible.md

 ---
-title: 'How TiDB's HTAP Makes Truly Hybrid Workloads Possible'
+title: How TiDB's HTAP Makes Truly Hybrid Workloads Possible
 author: [Shawn Ma]
 date: 2020-07-16
 summary: This post introduces the design details of the HTAP architecture of TiDB, including the real-time updatable columnar engine, the multi-Raft replication strategy, and smart selection.